Albany County Legislature

 Phone: (518) 253-3536

-Merton Simpson, Jr. is serving his second term in the Albany County Legislature as the representative of the residents of the 2nd Legislative District.
-The Legislative District is contained wholly in the City of Albany.
+Merton Simpson, Jr. is serving his third term in the Albany County Legislature as the representative of the residents of the 2nd Legislative District, which consists of Arbor Hill, Sheridan Hollow, Washington Park and West Hill.

 Merton is a Human Resources Management Specialist and holds certifications in Mediation, EEOC Workplace Discrimination; MTI Managing Workplace Conflict; Mediation Matters Community Mediation; Custody and Visitation and Advanced Land Use Disputes.

-He played the lead role in developing many of the major HR components for New York State's workforce including: The Diversity Program; The Numerical Goals and Timetables Program; The Utilization Analysis Report; The Discrimination Complaint Procedure; Model Affirmative Action Plan; Internal Agency Auditing and Reporting Systems; and The Affirmative Action Annual Report.
+He played the lead role in developing many of the major Human Resource components for New York State's workforce including the Diversity Program, the Numerical Goals and Timetables Program, the Utilization Analysis Report, Discrimination Complaint Procedure, Model Affirmative Action Plan, Internal Agency Auditing and Reporting Systems, and the Affirmative Action Annual Report.

 Merton earned his Bachelor of Arts and Master of Public Administration degrees from Long Island University, C.W.
 Post College in Greenvale, NY.
 He is a longtime resident of the City of Albany.